nurahmed123/hackatime/README.md

 </ul>

 WakaTime is worth the price.
-However, if you only need basic statistics and like to keep sovereignty over your data, you might want to go with Wakapi.
+However, if you only need basic statistics and like to keep sovereignty over your data, you might want to go with Hackatime.
 </details>

 <details>
 <summary><b>How are durations calculated?</b></summary>

 Inferring a measure for your coding time from heartbeats works a bit differently than in WakaTime.
-While WakaTime has <a href="https://wakatime.com/faq#timeout">timeout intervals</a>, Wakapi essentially just pads every heartbeat that occurs after a longer pause with 2 extra minutes.
+While WakaTime has <a href="https://wakatime.com/faq#timeout">timeout intervals</a>, Hackatime essentially just pads every heartbeat that occurs after a longer pause with 2 extra minutes.

 Here is an example (circles are heartbeats):